slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ## The "*luxonis Device crashed, but no crash dump could be extracted*" bug

-At the time of this writing Luxonis ROS Jazzy code has a bug, which you will very likely experience.
+At the time of this writing Luxonis ROS Jazzy code (or OAK_D LITE USB hardware) has a bug, which you will very likely experience.

-After a short time (between several seconds and several minutes) of opreation, the camera "driver" freezes and its pipelines stop delivering data.
+After a short time (between several seconds and several minutes) of opreation, the camera "driver" freezes and its pipelines would stop delivering data.

 You can see that topics are not being published anymore.
 If you interrupt your launch with _Cntrl/C_, you can see an error message cited in this section's header, for example: